First-Year Application Materials

 ACT Code: 2522

 Typically, Saint Anselm College is test-optional for incoming first-year domestic students, with the exception of those applying who were homeschooled or applying for our nursing program.
-In light of the impact caused by the COVID-19 global pandemic, Saint Anselm College has adopted a temporary test-optional policy for ALL Fall 2021 domestic applicants, including nursing and homeschool applicants.
-We know these last few months have been difficult for many and it is our hope to make the application process for all students as simple, fair, and transparent as possible.
-A test-optional decision has not yet been made for students interested in Fall 2022 admission and beyond.
-The Office of Admission will continue to monitor the situation over the next year and update our policies as necessary.
+Saint Anselm College has extended its temporary test-optional policy for ALL Fall 2022 applicants, including nursing and homeschool applicants.
+The Office of Admission will continue to monitor the situation for future years and make any policy changes as necessary.

 Applicants may submit self-reported test scores for use during the admission process.
 Self-reported scores can come directly from the Common Application or a student can send us a PDF copy of their student score report.
 We will not accept self-reported scores in an email from the student unless the email includes the students’ score report as indicated above.
 Please note that official test scores (if available) will be required for each student that enrolls at the college.